darioseidl/pastry-push-sum/README.md

 	ant -projecthelp

-To build the project and to generate the javadocs, use
+To build the project and to generate the Javadocs, use

 	ant build, docs